'That's something to be proud of'

-“13 years of hard work, dedication, blood, sweat and tears have paid off — especially the tears; that anxiety attack will always get you,” valedictorian Jacob Martin laughingly told his class in his speech.
-“Congratulations, you get a piece of paper that mean almost nothing in today’s job market, but hey, at least we get to play dress up.”
+“Thirteen years of hard work, dedication, blood, sweat and tears have paid off — especially the tears; that anxiety attack will always get you,” valedictorian Jacob Martin laughingly told classmates in the packed NHS gymnasium during his speech.
+“Congratulations, you get a piece of paper that mean almost nothing in today’s job market, but, hey, at least we get to play dress up.”

-As he and his peers “played dress up,” he and salutatorian Julia Olsen encouraged them to reflect on their education and accomplishments with pride, focusing on the successes the class accomplished.
+As he and his peers “played dress up,” Martin and salutatorian Julia Olsen encouraged NHS’s departing seniors to reflect on their education and accomplishments with pride, focusing on the successes the class accomplished.

 Olsen pointed out a few of those memorable moments.

-“In basketball we started out our high school journey as state champions and recently the girls advanced farthest in school history to regional semi-finals,” she said.
+“In basketball, we started out our high school journey as state champions and recently the girls advanced farthest in school history to regional semifinals,” she said.
 “NERD Nation competed in the world finals multiple times.
 We have all enjoyed musicals ...
 Other things you may remember and cherish are attending and participating in sporting events, concerts, talent shows, field trips, clubs, banquets and fundraisers.
 We have faced lots of success out of our four years.”

-Class president Emily Smith added that the school newspaper placed first in OSMA, seniors alone raised 160 pounds of pop tabs for Ronald McDonald House, cheerleaders went to state for the first time among many others achievements.
+Class president Emily Smith added that the school newspaper Trucker Imprint placed first in the OSMA state competition, seniors alone raised 160 pounds of pop tabs for Ronald McDonald House, cheerleaders went to state for the first time among many others achievements.

-Principal Brad Cooley pointed out a couple of the class’ big “firsts and lasts.”
+Principal Brad Cooley pointed out a couple of the big “firsts and lasts” for this class.

+Nearly all from this class were born in 1998 or 1999.
+Next year’s class will include many students born in 2000.

-“Your class, the Class of 2017, will be forever be mentioned in the historical annuals of Norwalk High School,” he said.
+“Your class, the Class of 2017, will forever be mentioned in the historical annuals of Norwalk High School,” he said.
 “Your class represents the last group of students to have been born in the 20th century. ...
-You closed down the 20th century shortly after your birth and you closed down a league (the athletic Northern Ohio League) shortly before your high school graduation.
+You closed down the 20th century shortly after your birth and you closed down a league (Northern Ohio League) shortly before your high school graduation.
 Those are some strong bookends that make up your life story.”

+The Northern Ohio League, which formed in 1944 with NHS as one of the charter members, is being disbanded.
+Next year, Norwalk athletes will compete in the 21-school Sandusky Bay Conference.

 “I would say as a class we have accomplished a lot and have been very successful — unlike the (Golden State) Warriors who blew a 3-1 lead,” Smith said.
 “Knowing all of this, I hope you are proud.
 I hope walking our of the doors today you will have no regrets.”